 Claimed Peak Demand Savings

 A summer peak period value is used for this measure.
-Refer to Volume 1, Appendix B: Peak Demand Reduction Documentation for further details on peak demand savings and methodology.
+Refer to Volume 1, Section 4 for further details on peak demand savings and methodology.

 Measure Life and Lifetime Savings

+Pre-cooling components may consist of pumps, sprayers, electronic controllers, and evaporative media, with the evaporative media requiring periodic replacement.

-The EUL for Evaporative Pre-cooling System is 15 years.
-This matches the minimum EUL of the HVAC equipment where the system is to be installed.
+The EUL for Evaporative Pre-cooling System is 10 years, consistent with the typical manufacturer warranty for evaporative pre-cooling equipment.

 Program Tracking Data and Evaluation Requirements